CLLB Dispute Resolution Services

 Get Help with Your Kentuckiana Mediation

-If you find yourself fed up and stressed out because of the litigation process and you need help to resolve your dispute, give our mediation attorneys a call at (812) 725-8224.
+If you find yourself fed up and stressed out because of a dispute or the litigation process and you need help to resolve your matter, give our mediation attorneys a call at (812) 725-8224.
 Or schedule a mediation session with the calendar option at the top of this page.
-We will work tirelessly to help you reach an appropriate resolution that allows both parties to relax and move on.
+We will work tirelessly to help you reach an appropriate resolution to your dispute.